-Authorization for the alteration of a heritage property is granted through the issuance of a heritage permit and applicants will apply using the Heritage Permit Application form.
-For alterations which also require a building permit, heritage approvals must be granted prior to application for a building permit from the Building Division.
-For alterations which also require permission under the Planning Act, applications may be processed either consecutively or concurrently.
-Applicants are required to submit a complete application for the alteration of a heritage property prior to their application being processed.
+Authorization for the alteration of a heritage property is granted through the issuance of a heritage permit and applicants will apply using the heritage permit application form.
+For alterations which require either a building permit or permission under the Planning Act, the applicant may submit the relevant building and planning applications concurrently with their heritage permit application.
+Building permits and planning approvals will not be issued unless a heritage permit has been approved.

-An application for the alteration of a heritage property is not deemed to be complete under the owner has submitted the following documents to the Economic Development Officer - Heritage Planning:
+Applicants are required to submit a complete application for alteration of a heritage property prior to their application being processed.
+An application for the alteration of a heritage property is not deemed to be complete until the owner has submitted the following documents to the Economic Development Officer - Heritage Planning: